 Before joining Applied, Hazel worked as Assistant to the Buying Director at Harvey Nichols and David Krantz, Chairman of Racing Green, one of the pioneers of on-line fashion retail in the late 1990’s.
 She was also Studio Manager for Lumsden Design Partnership where she played a key role in the development and cost-effective running of one of the UK’s leading retail design studios.

-As Senior Designer at Applied, James oversees the design development of a number of Applied’s key projects across the UK, Canada, and the United States.
+As a Design Director at Applied, James oversees the design development of a number of Applied’s key projects across the UK, Canada, and the United States.
 Since joining Applied in 2010, he has designed a number of large scale systems for cities, campuses, interiors, and transport networks, delivering integrated design solutions across sign, print, and digital applications.

 His background in information design and typography enables him to analyse complex wayfinding problems and synthesise broad design solutions without losing sight of the detail.
 His technical knowledge allows him to develop implementable information systems that can be successfully managed and maintained going forward.
 He provides system design documentation, oversight and training, to ensure the high quality of these systems.